A publication for practitioners inside the gap

 The Publication

-Vordan publishes every Sunday and Wednesday.
+Vordan publishes on Sundays and when the intelligence warrants it.
 The Accountability Report is the full analysis — one governance failure examined thoroughly.
-The Gap Alert is the urgent signal — something just happened, here is why it matters.
+The Gap Alert is the urgent signal — something just happened, here is why it matters before the memo arrives.

 Read the issue →The accountability gap just went machine speed.
 Autonomous agents that detect, hunt, and respond in seconds.
 The governance architecture to hold them accountable hasn't been built.